Current Graduate Students

 Research interest: Receptions of ancient Greek and Latin literature; classics and postcolonialism; the intersection of philosophy and poetry; ancient theories of aesthetics and rhetoric; the politics of modern appropriations of classicism; literary theory and criticism in the ancient world; nineteenth and twentieth century African-American engagements with the classical canon; the dynamics of constructed canonicity.

-Research interest:Twentieth-century French and Spanish literature, particularly experimental fiction and poetics; political economy; critical and literary theory; management; communication; semiotics and linguistic anthropology; spatial theory
+Research interest:Twentieth-century French and Latin American literature, particularly experimental fiction and poetics; political economy; critical and literary theory; semiotics and linguistic anthropology; management; cybernetics.

 Research interest: Post-independence Latin American intellectual histories and literatures, particularly of the Southern Cone; 18th through 20thcentury German philosophy and intellectual history; political economy; aesthetics; spatial theory; rhetoric.